erperejildo/finalcial-dashboard/README.md

 ## Sidebar

-The desing doesn't show up this looks like on mobile when it's open.
+The design doesn't show up this looks like on mobile when it's open.
 I respected the desktop design, but made the Soar Task area clickable to hide the menu on mobile.

 ## Header

-For desktop we have settings and notifications buttons, but the desing looses them when moving to smaller screens, so I though to make room for these 2 buttons as well.
+For desktop we have settings and notifications buttons, but the design looses them when moving to smaller screens, so I thought to make room for these 2 buttons as well.
 So instead of having a row with a full searchbar, I added these buttons for small screens too.

 Avatar is updated after saving profile.